LENNOX COMMUNITY GARDENS

 Very juicy and smooth, sweet and a little tart, reminiscent of vanilla - the fruit is generally eaten fresh (often chilled first), but can also be added to smoothies, ice cream and desserts.
 The black seeds are toxic and inedible.

-• Prune in winter to keep to a manageable size, remove dead branches.
+• Prune immediately after harvest to keep to a manageable size; remove dead branches.

 • Water when the soil is dry.